bavarianbidi/kubectl-dpm/README.md

 ### `kubectlPath`

-The `kubectlPath` field is optional and can be used to define the path to the `kubectl` binary.
-To directly access a debug container, `dpm` is starting `kubectl attach`.

-For now, `dpm` is using the value of the `_` environment variable to determine the path to the `kubectl` binary.
+`dpm` needs to know where the `kubectl` binary is located.
+By default, `dpm` is using the value of the `_` environment variable to determine the path to the `kubectl` binary.
 This only works, if the `dpm` is run as a `kubectl` plugin.

-As standalone binary, the `kubectlPath` field is needed to define the path to the `kubectl` binary.
+As standalone binary, the `kubectlPath` value must be defined.

 ## flags